cvan/datapipe/README.md

 datapipe
 ========

-Because GETting your data shouldn't be a pipedream.
+Because `GET`ting your data shouldn't be a pipedream.

 Installation